 Recently, Eventplanner interviewed me about my entrepreneurial journey.
 It’s really important that people in this industry and for any industry in that manner are aware of the ups and downs of being an entrepreneur.
 Of course, I’ve had successful opportunities but I’ve also experienced hardships and challenges behind what appears to be a successful opportunity.
 I work very hard and sometimes a little too hard and that’s because I know of the positive outcomes that I am capable of achieving.

-What’s the biggest challenge you’ve ever faced while planning for an event and how did
+the biggest challenge you’ve ever faced while planning for an event and how did

 The biggest challenge I had to overcome was having a planned event on February 16, 2019, after having surgery on January 31, 2019.
 My surgery date came as a surprise as I had expected it to be earlier in January however a call from the physician office changed that.
 I was hosting my first Valentine’s Day Sip & Decorate.
 This was a couples-only cake decorating workshop.
 Couples were invited to participate in learning the art of cake decorating while sipping on Champagne and enjoy chocolate-dipped strawberries.
 The attendees learned how to stack and decorate a Unicorn theme Valentine’s Day Cake.
 I did not want to cancel this event which would then disappoint my attendees.
 Additionally, I did not want this to affect my brand.
 I reached out to another baker and expressed to her that I wanted to collaborate with her.
 I offered that she can retain the profit of the tickets sold however she would just have to purchase supplies and prep her space for me.
 I would completely instruct the class.
 She agreed and the class was a success.
 I received support from her, her daughters, and a friend with re-organizing her space after the class.

 are 2 trends in the catering industry that you’re excited about?